Home » Furniture Makeover » Furniture Transfer Updates Ugly Nightstand

 I think the Prima Dark Floral transfer is supposed to go the other way.
 But it looks good this way, so I’m going with that.
 I have done furniture transfers on a smaller scale.
 Check out my blue bar stools.

-Taping the transfer in place with painter's tape, I worked my way down the sheet.
-I did this by pulling the white paper down as I worked.
-I'm not sure if that's the way other people do it, but it was so large I didn't want to mess it up.
+After taping the transfer in place with painter’s tape, I worked my way down the sheet, pulling the white paper down as I worked.
+I’m not sure if that’s how other people do it, but it was so large I didn’t want to mess it up.

 Some tutorials refer to “rubbing” the transfer in beveled areas.
 However, this nightstand has grooves and lots of drawers.

 On the left, you see my tools.
 The wooden stick is included with the furniture transfer.
-In addition, I used a cheap exacto knife.
-These are the tools that made this project relatively easy.
+I also used a cheap exacto knife.
+These tools made this project relatively easy.

-The middle image shows how I cut both the plastic and the transfer at the same time.
-This was done in all the cracks of the drawers and the grooves in each drawer.
+The middle image shows how I cut the plastic and the transfer simultaneously.
+This was done in all the drawers’ cracks and grooves.

 Lastly, I used the wooden stick to rub the furniture transfer in place.